Stephen F. Austin Lumberjacks and Ladyjacks

-The Stephen F. Austin Lumberjacks and Ladyjacks are composed of 16 teams representing Stephen F. Austin State University (SFA) in intercollegiate athletics.
-Stephen F. Austin teams participate in the Division I as a member of the Western Athletic Conference (WAC), having joined that conference on July 1, 2021, leaving the Southland Conference.
-The football team competes in the NCAA Division I (Football Championship Subdivision (FCS,-formerly known as Division I-AA) for football).
+The Stephen F. Austin Lumberjacks and Ladyjacks are composed of 14 teams representing Stephen F. Austin State University (SFA) in intercollegiate athletics.
+Stephen F. Austin teams participate in Division I as a member of the Southland Conference (SLC), having rejoined that conference on July 1, 2024 after three years in the Western Athletic Conference (WAC).
+The football team competes in the NCAA Division I Football Championship Subdivision (FCS, formerly known as Division I-AA) for football in the SLC.

-On July 1, 2021, SFA was one of five institutions announced as future members of the Western Athletic Conference (WAC), alongside three other Southland members from Texas (Abilene Christian, Lamar, Sam Houston) plus Big Sky Conference member Southern Utah.
+On July 1, 2021, SFA was one of five institutions announced as future members of the WAC, alongside three other Southland members from Texas (Abilene Christian, Lamar, Sam Houston) plus Big Sky Conference member Southern Utah.
 Initially, all five schools were to join in July 2022, but the entry of SFA and the other Texas schools was moved to 2021 after the Southland expelled its departing members.
-Because the WAC does not sponsor beach volleyball, SFA joined the ASUN Conference for that sport.
+Because the WAC does not sponsor beach volleyball, SFA joined the Atlantic Sun Conference (then officially known as the ASUN Conference) for that sport.
 After the 2022 season, SFA moved beach volleyball to the Sun Belt Conference.

+SFA football played the 2021 and 2022 seasons in a football-only alliance between the WAC and the ASUN.
+After the 2022 season, the WAC and ASUN fully merged their football leagues under the new identity of United Athletic Conference.

+On July 1, 2024, SFA officially rejoined the SLC for all sports except women's bowling, which remained in Conference USA.

+SFA announced on May 22, 2025 that it would drop four sports effective at the end of the 2024–25 school year—women's beach volleyball and bowling, plus men's and women's golf.

 Sports sponsored

 Bowling

 The Stephen F. Austin Ladyjacks bowling team won the 2016 NCAA national championship, going to a deciding seventh game in defeating defending national champion Nebraska.
 The Ladyjacks added their second national title in five seasons in 2019, defeating Vanderbilt by a 4–1 score.

+SFA was a member of the single-sport Southland Bowling League from that conference's formation in 2015 until its merger into Conference USA after the 2022–23 season.
+Bowling was dropped after the 2024–25 season.